Table of Contents

 Hormonal Imbalances

-The causes are premenstrual syndrome, which includes cravings, bloating, fluid retention, irritability, menstrual cramps, breast tenderness—also, hormone replacement therapy (HRT), and oral contraceptive pill use.
+The causes are premenstrual syndrome, which includes cravings, bloating, fluid retention, irritability, menstrual cramps, and breast tenderness; also, hormone replacement therapy (HRT), and oral contraceptive pill use.
 In addition, pre-menopausal can also trigger, which leads to too much estrogen and not enough progesterone due to changes in ovulation.

 This treatment is eating whole foods, low-glycemic load, a high-phytonutrient diet with soy, flax, cabbage, broccoli, cauliflower, and Brussels sprouts.
 Also, the herbs such as Vitex, along with magnesium and B6, can help.
 Ensure to avoid caffeine, sugar, alcohol, refined carbohydrates, and exercise and stress reduction techniques.